hp4k1h5/AQLqueryBuilder.js/README.md

 ```

 ### boolean search logic

 Quoting [mit's Database Search Tips](https://libguides.mit.edu/c.php?g=175963&p=1158594):

 > Boolean operators form the basis of mathematical sets and database logic.
     They connect your search words together to either narrow or broaden your
     set of results.
 The three basic boolean operators are: AND, OR, and NOT.

 #### `+` AND

 * Mandatory terms and phrases.
 All results MUST INCLUDE these terms and
   phrases.

 #### `?` OR

 * Optional terms and phrases.
 If there are ANDS or NOTS, these serve as match
   score "boosters".
 If there are no ANDS or NOTS, ORS become required in
   results.

 #### `-` NOT

 * Search results MUST NOT INCLUDE these terms and phrases.
 If a result that
   would otherwise have matched, contains one or more terms or phrases, it will
   not be included in the result set.
+If there are no required or optional
+  terms, all results that do NOT match these terms will be returned.

 ### default query syntax

 for more information on boolean search logic see
   [above](#boolean-search-logic)